For approved readers

 I drop in an article, report, or book.
 Claude reads it carefully and turns it into a structured note: what the source claims, the evidence, the open questions, and where it came from.

 Each pass also updates the rules for how the next ingest should work — so the library improves itself.
+It recently learned to distinguish between factual research and opinion pieces — each gets a different treatment.

 Querying it feels like asking a research analyst who's actually read the source — not skimmed it.

-Sources in the library
+Sources read in full

 I add an article or book; Claude turns it into a structured research note I can query later.